TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 (for bugs only)

 Choose the TYPO3 version, where the error occurs.
+Ideally try to report an issue for the latest TYPO3 version where your issue applies to.

+Older TYPO3 versions outside of the LTS support range are less likely to receive attention.

 .. index::